How To Get Rid of Pantry Moths

 Pupa Stage

 Once they have eaten enough to pupate, the pupae will move to corners of the pantry, behind furniture, or even beneath other objects in the pantry.
 After 15-20 days, the pupae metamorphose into adult moths.
-Females lay their eggs immediately after emerging from their cocoons, while males fertilize the eggs.
+Females lay their eggs immediately after emerging from their cocoons, while males fertilize them.
 Then, the cycle starts all over again.

 What Attracts Pantry Moths?